Element 4 Aspect 3: Teaching Practice

 To understand how to deliver effective technology education.

-To help student teachers recognise the importance of context specific knowledge and skills, offers opportunity to experience technology in action and understand good practice in technology.
+To help student teachers recognise the importance of context specific knowledge and skills, offers the opportunity to experience technology in action and understand good practice in technology.

 Context specific knowledge and skills, good practice, delivery.